douglasnaphas/docker.github.io/compose/compose-file/compose-file-v2.md

 ## Compose and Docker compatibility matrix

-There are several versions of the Compose file format – 1, 2, 2.x, and 3.x The
-table below is a quick look.
+There are several versions of the Compose file format: 1, 2, 2.x, and 3.x The table below is a quick look.
 For full details on what each version includes and how to upgrade, see **[About versions and upgrading](compose-versioning.md)**.